Cigaras/IPTV.bundle/README.md

   * **[Plex for iOS][GetPlex]** - [at the moment does not play any streams at all](https://forums.plex.tv/discussion/comment/536311#Comment_536311);
   * **[Plex for Windows Phone][GetPlex]** - not tested;

-You can test your client by putting stream url into a \*.strm file and loading it into Plex as Home Video as mentioned [above][1] and [below][7].
+You can test your client by putting stream url into a \*.strm file and loading it into Plex as Home Video as explained in [troubleshooting][7] section.

-Also You can try running a dedicated transcoding service and get Your streams in [preferable format](https://forums.plex.tv/discussion/comment/539331#Comment_539331), [VODServer] is a good and free example.
+Also You can try running a dedicated transcoding service and get Your streams in [preferable format](https://forums.plex.tv/discussion/comment/539331#Comment_539331), [VODServer] is a good and free example for Windows.

 One more flaw of this plugin is that it has no control over audio tracks if stream has multiple.
 Some clients can change the track, some can not, but plugin can not predefine one and I have [no solution](https://forums.plex.tv/discussion/85178) at the moment.